 Maypole (to $249)

-For additional information or questions, please contact James Romanik, Director of Development, at 804.
+For additional information or questions, please contact Mary King Coleman, Senior Development Officer, at 804.
 272. 3514 ext.
-119 or via email at [email protected]
+118 or via email at [email protected]

 It began with a gift of land in 2004 by Mr. and Mrs. W.E.
 Singleton.
 Singleton Hall (sixth-eighth grades) opened in 2008.
 Ten years later, Hubbard Hall welcomed kindergarten-fifth grade students in August of 2018.
 And now…The Assembly Hall.